-Fiscal Quarter Ended December 31, Variance
+Fiscal Quarter Ended Variance

+December 31,

 2023 2022 Dollars Percent

-\$ 299,958 \$ 229,160 \$ 70,798 31 %
+Depreciation and amortization \$ 299,958 \$ 229,160 \$ 70,798 31 %

-Depreciation and amortization

 Percent of total revenue 6 % 5 %

-Depreciation and amortization expense was \$299,958 and \$229,160 for the three months ended December 31, 2023 and 2022, respectively, an increase of 31%.
-The increase was due to additional assets acquired in the prior fiscal year.
+Depreciation and amortization expense was \$299,958 and \$229,160 for refund of payroll taxes associated with the three months ended December 31, 2023 and 2022, respectively, an increase of 31%.
+The increase was due to additional assets acquired ERC that occurred in the prior fiscal year.
 Given the rising global hacks on software companies, banks, and financial institutions, we spent approximately \$420,000 on security, backup, storage, and redundancy.
-We believe this spending for hardware and software will continue for the foreseeable future as we continue to invest in our technology infrastructure, data warehousing and security initiatives.
+We believe this spending The ERC was a refund of certain payroll taxes for hardware and software will continue for the foreseeable future as we continue businesses that continued to invest in our technology infrastructure, data warehousing and security initiatives.
 The upgrades were financed through a leasing agent with an effective APR rate of 4.45%.